 - Their bodies are covered with a thick coat of baby fur.

-- Mothers are observed fluffing and licking newborn pups for hours.
+- Mothers have observed fluffing and licking newborn pups for hours.

-- Due to grooming by mother, the fluffy fur of the baby retains so much air that it can float on the water surface like a cork and do not sink.
+- Due to the grooming of the mother, the fluffy fur of the baby retains so much air that it can float on the water surface like a cork and do not sink.

-- At the age of about 13 weeks, the adult fur replaces the fluffy baby fur.
+- At the age of about 13 weeks, adult fur replaces fluffy baby fur.

 - In Alaska, mothers nurse the babies for 4 to 12 months, while for 6 to 8 months in California.
 At the age of 1 to 2 months, mothers start to offer them bits of the prey.

-- Mother guides a pup and practices him swimming and diving for several weeks until it becomes able to reach the seafloor.
+- Mother guides a pup and practices his swimming and diving for several weeks until it becomes able to reach the seafloor.

 - The mortality rate of pups is high, especially during the first winter of their life.
 It is estimated that only 25% of pups survive till their first birthday.